jrherr/jrherr.github.com/index.md

 ---
 {% include JB/setup %}

-#### This is a place for me to sync notes I have taken -- mainly for myself but some of these notes may be of use to others.
+#### This is a place for me to sync notes -- mainly for myself -- but some of these notes may be useful to others.
+Please feel free to comment or contact me if you have any questions.

-#### Please see the following places for more information on me:
+#### Please see the following places for more information or to contact me:

 #### Website: [Joshua R. Herr](http://joshuaherr.com)